gragusa/macrotopics/index.md

 Software and Programming
 ========================

-The emphasis of the course is on methods and the analysis of data sets.
-The best way to understand time series concepts is to write lots of code implementing the various techniques discussed in class on real data.
-The language used in this course is The language used in this course is [Julia](https://julialang.org).
+The emphasis of the course is on methods and the analysis of real dataset.
+The best way to understand time series concepts is to write lots of code implementing the various techniques discussed in class on real macro e financial data.
+The computer language used in this course is [Julia](https://julialang.org).

 Exams
 =====